 - Not a unique phenomenon, as many programs have a two-hour opener or finale.
 In the case of Heroes, the opening credits even named the two episodes separately and billed the credits as such.
 "Directed by: Richard Richard ("Cock"), Edward Hitler ("Bull")".

-- Telltale Games' Sam And Max Freelance Police series uses the "Seasonal Numbering" method.
+- Telltale Games' Sam & Max: Freelance Police series uses the "Seasonal Numbering" method.

-- While not the official codes, Pokémon episodes are among the fandom generally assigned a two-letter prefix (EP, AG, DP, BW, or SS) followed by a three-digit episode number.
-EP038, for example, is the 38th episode of the original series ("Electric Soldier Porygon").
-AG049 refers to the 49th episode of the Advanced Generation series, and so on.
-"DP" refers to the Diamond & Pearl series, "BW" to the Black & White series, and "SS" to the "side-story" episodes occasionally shown on Weekly Pokémon Broadcasting Station or Pokémon Sunday, dubbed under the Pokémon Chronicles banner or as individual specials.
-The movies are designated with an M followed by a two-digit number (M1 is...well, The First Movie), and a small handful of episodes do not have codes as a result of being aired Out of Order.
+- While not the official codes, Pokémon episodes are among the fandom generally assigned a two-letter prefix (EP, AG, DP, BW, XY, or SS) followed by a three-digit episode number.
+"EP038", for example, is the 38th episode of the original series ("Electric Soldier Porygon").
+"AG049" refers to the 49th episode of the Advanced Generation series, and so on.
+"DP" refers to the Diamond & Pearl series, "BW" to the Black & White series, "XY" to the XY series, and "SS" to the "side-story" episodes occasionally shown on Weekly Pokémon Broadcasting Station or Pokémon Sunday, dubbed under the Pokémon Chronicles banner or as individual specials.
+The movies are designated with an M followed by a two-digit number ("M01" being...well, The First Movie), and a small handful of episodes do not have codes as a result of being aired Out of Order.

 - Game Shows have this sometimes.

-- For the current run of The Price Is Right: The current run, the daytime show originally used a "D" designation corresponding to the week number and day of that week: for example, #1412D was the Tuesday show of the 141st week (aired May 13, 1975).
+- For the current run of The Price Is Right, the daytime show originally used a "D" designation corresponding to the week number and day of that week — for example, #1412D was the Tuesday show of the 141st week (aired May 13, 1975).
 Once the show reached Week #1000 in May 1996, they switched the "D" to "K" and went from #9995D to #0011K, skipping a week.

-- This was done mainly to distinguish the daytime show from the nighttime version, which started at the same time and used codes ending in "N" - #195N, for example, was the Season 5 finale and Dennis James' last show.
+- This was done mainly to distinguish the daytime show from the nighttime run, which debuted at the same time and used sequential codes ending in "N" — #195N, for example, was the Season 5 finale and Dennis James' last show.

 - The first five daytime episodes used a second production number that prefaced the normal "D" — "#0101-X", with "X" referring to the taping order from 1-5 (the first week's tapings went #0011D, #0013D, #0014D, #0012D, #0015D).
 There's no way to tell how this system would've continued, as the next taping (#0022D) didn't have an alternate code, but a logical conclusion may be that "#0101-X" could've also been written as "S01W01E0X".